 Fast forward three years: now I am a Google Certified Educator Levels 1 and 2, a Google for Education Certified Trainer, and a Google for Education Certified Innovator!
 My PLN has expanded exponentially, and I have gained many new friends for life.
-I have traveled to London, to participate in the Google Innovator Academy, which has been the single best professional experience of my career.
+In 2019, I traveled to London to participate in the Google Innovator Academy, which has been the single best professional experience of my career.
 I am not afraid to try new things, and most times I will seek experiences that previously would have been out of my comfort zone.
 And it all started with that one Google Certification in 2016.

 What will you learn?

 The Fundamentals Training, which prepares you to take the Level 1 certification exam, is broken into three categories:

 - Facilitate and Inspire Student Learning and Creativity